 *Photo Credit: Theme Park Connection

 During your visit, or on this blog even, you’ll hear people use certain terms when referring to things in the parks.
-Most Disney fans refer to this language as “Mouse” or even just “Disney”.
+Most Disney fans refer to this language as “Mouse-speak” or “Disney-speak”.
 While fans like myself are fluent in this language, you, and the other visitors to this blog, may not be.
-So, I have compiled this handy guide to help you understand the keywords of this not-so-secret language along with the more “correct” terms for referring to certain things.
+This handy guide will help you understand the keywords of this not-so-secret language along with the more “correct” terms for referring to certain things.

 Things You Might Hear Cast Members Say:

-Cast Member: This is the most important term I will teach you.
+Cast Member: This is the most important term you could know.
 In all of the Disney Parks, the people you see working in the shops, in guest relations or even the custodians, are not referred to as Employees.
 The term Disney likes to use is “Cast Members”.
-This term probably derives from Walt Disney’s envisioned that every guest’s experiences in the parks be their very own adventure, their own movie, even.
+Walt Disney’s envisioned that every guest’s experiences in the parks be their very own adventure, their own movie, even.
 This movie theme is seen most explicitly in Magic Kingdom, with the “opening credits” on the windows of Main Street U.S.A., for an example. (more on this later) Each “employee” you meet is a part of the cast, hence the term Cast Members.

 Backstage: Still keeping with the movie/film set theme, Backstage is how Disney likes to refer to the Cast Member Only areas of the park.
 Once Cast Members are in Guests’ view, they are onstage.
-When they go through the gates of the Cast Member Only areas, they are now backstage, Once again following the Movie theme that I mentioned earlier.
+When they go through the gates of the Cast Member Only areas, they are now backstage.

 Lost Parents: Let’s get one thing straight, in Disney, children are never lost, it’s the Parents who are lost.
 The Disney philosophy has always been this: A “lost” child in Disney is never truly lost.
 They know where they are, they’re in Disney World.
 What they don’t know is where their parents are.
 This is why if Cast Members spot a child who can’t find their parents, they will ask the child “Are your parents lost?”